GibsonMarineElectrical/Offline-ready-commissioning-toolkit/README.md

 3. Start the toolkit portal: `software/GME-Commissioner/GME-Commissioner.exe`.
 4. Open `http://127.0.0.1:8080` in a browser.

+Executables are distributed via GitHub Releases.
+They are not committed to this repository.

 ## Repository layout
 | Path | Description |
 | --- | --- |